 Jane Lerner is a writer, editor and political organizer who lives in Brooklyn, New York.
-In the 2020 and 2022 elections, she worked with Movement Voter Project as a donor organizer and advisor.

 She is a talented communicator with keen interests in politics, music, food, travel, art and culture; she has extensive experience in both print and digital publishing.

-From 2014 to 2016 she was the managing editor at Victory Journal, the acclaimed magazine of sport and culture.
-For two years she was the blog editor for Rockefeller Center, covering retail, cultural and real estate concerns.
-Jane has created content for major companies, initiatives, agencies and events such as YouTube, BMW Guggenheim Lab, NYC & Company and the Coachella and Panorama music festivals.
+Before moving into politics, she was the managing editor at Victory Journal, the acclaimed magazine of sport and culture, and for two years was the blog editor at Rockefeller Center, covering retail, cultural and real estate concerns.
+Jane was part of the Red Bull Music Academy in New York City, a month-long music festival, as the copy chief and writer for its 22-issue newspaper, the Daily Note.
+Additonally, Jane has created content for major companies, initiatives, agencies and events such as YouTube, BMW Guggenheim Lab, NYC & Company and the Coachella and Panorama music festivals.
 As a journalist she has been published by NPR, NY Post, Time Out, New York, amNY and dozens more.

-Jane is available as a writer for hire on a wide variety of topics, as an editor or proofreader on any kind of content, or as a consultant on political or cultural projects.
-Alongside her organizing and philanthropic work, she is working on a book about her family's contemporary art collection (some of which is pictured here).
+Alongside her political and philanthropic work, she is working on a book about her family's contemporary art collection (some of which is pictured here).

 Mel Ramos, Kiss Me, 1964